Need some rainy day games or indoor recess activities for kids?

 Add in more balls as they get better at it for added fun and excitement!

-This is like tennis, but with the ball on the floor, and the court is the mat.
+This is like tennis, but with the ball on the floor, and the court is the yoga mats.
 Also, you guessed, you have to be in plank the whole time!

 Most of the time I let the kids play one on one, or in pairs.
 If you only have one or two balls for the class, you can get in a circle and play it a lot like Arm Hockey as well.
 (That way they can also take breaks if they get tired.)

-First, teach them a proper plank, shoulders over hips and in line with heels.
+First, teach them a proper plank pose, shoulders over hips and in line with heels.

 If holding plank is too advanced for them, you can also play it in table top.
 Give them reminders about engaging their core, and maybe encourage them to have one foot straight back the whole time.

 If in pairs, have one child at either end of the yoga mat, facing each other.
 Plank time!
 Pass the ball back and forth.
-If one person misses, the other gets a point.
-If one person falls or lowers down, the other gets a point.
+If one student misses, the other gets a point.
+If one student falls or lowers down, the other gets a point.
 Let the kiddos help you come up with other rules and expectations too!

-Add a challenge of keeping the ball on the mat the whole time (out of bounds means the other person gets a point!)
+Add a challenge of keeping the ball on the yoga mats the whole time (out of bounds means the other kiddo gets a point!)

 Legs up the wall/Plow ball pass